alexcurtin/daux.io-sample-docs/04_Monthly_Access_Audit/Miscellaneous-Systems.md

 ## WP Engine

+There are two pieces to this audit:

+1. WordPress Engine

+	The [WP Engine Users](https://my.wpengine.com/accounts/doperations/users) page is a list of all users that can access the varying pieces of WordPress.
+Only Ops will have `Full` permissions or `Owner` status.
+The rest of the users should be sent to the Market Leads (US/UK/NZ/AU) for review.

+2. Word Press Sites/Installs

+	From the [WP Dashboard](https://my.wpengine.com/dashboard), you'll see a list of `Installs` that pertain to the various sites Westfield uses on WordPress.
+Click on one of these and then look for to `WordPress Admin` link on the left side.
+Click that and use Lastpass to log in to the Admin page for that site and then click `Users`.

+	This lists all users that are able to manage and update that specific site. **This is different from the list of users in WP Engine**.
+You will need to confirm with market leads whether or not these users should stay or be removed.

+#### Market Leads:

+* US: Erik Even
+* UK: Rosendo Travieso
+* AU/NZ: Grant Howie

 ## Spreedly

 Spreedly doesn't have a way in its UI to remove users, so the current solution is to email Spreedly support at support@spreedly.com and give them the email addresses for the users that need to be removed.